 Meet our Team

 Terry has been a prominent figure in the financial Services industry for many years.
 When he left his role in the Royal Air Force he began a career in banking at Hambros Bank and AVCO Trust both companies merging with Crusader insurance a subsidiary of Britannia Building Society.
 Terry soon became a member of the Management team ending up as Head of Sales for the group.
-He subsequently filled the role of CEO and Director at several financial institutions in the UK including Edeus (Merrill Lynch), Providence Financial (MD) Chase (CEO), Key Retirement Solution, Charterhouse (MD Intermediaries) and CEO of Grays Inn Capital.
+He subsequently filled the role of CEO and Director at several financial institutions in the UK including Edeus (Merrill Lynch), Providence Financial (MD) Chase (CEO), Key Retirement Solution and Charterhouse (MD Intermediaries).

 He most recently had the position of Main Board Director and Head of Sales for the London Rebuilding Society.
 Currently Terry holds the positions of MD of Channel Equity Finance.
 Terry has joined us as MD of regulated activity and is looking to expand the department through debt finance and bank syndication.
 In 2007 Terry won the prestigious award of Finance Broker of the Year and the companies he has guided have also won many similar accolades.